datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
 Congratulations!
-You have completed the final case study in this course on data driven decision making using SQL.
+You have completed the final case study in this course on data driven decision making with SQL.

 Now let's summarise what you have learned in this course.